 Study in China

-Gu Baizhong, Yuan Faqiang, Xia Fe, Ma He, Zhu Lanye, He Ping, Si Pingping, Jia Xiling, Gan Ying, Liao Zhimin and other leading scholars from the East China University of Politics and Law.
+Several faculty from East China University of Politics and Law teach classes in the program, among whom are Gu Baizhong, Yuan Faqiang, Xia Fe, Ma He, Zhu Lanye, He Ping, Si Pingping, Jiz Xiling, Gan Ying, Liao Zhimin, and other leading scholars.

 China Program, Willamette University College of Law